Creating a consultancy agreement that brings clarity and eliminates uncertainty

 - A properly drafted consultancy agreement can save problems later if there is a dispute.

-- Our specialist employment solicitors can produce a consultancy agreement that meets your exact needs.
+- Our specialist employment solicitors can produce consultancy agreements that meet your exact needs.

 Using an external consultant or self-employed contractor is often more cost-effective than employing full-time staff, and gives you greater flexibility.
 However, although you don’t need a full employment contract to use a consultant, it is wise to have a consultancy agreement, between you and the consultant.